-The primary aim of GenomeIndia is to construct a comprehensive catalogue of genetic variations
+The primary objective of GenomeIndia is to build a comprehensive catalogue of genetic variations that reflect the unique diversity of the Indian population.

 About 1 in 1000 positions differ between any two individuals on average, resulting in diverse genetic codes.
 These genetic variations among individuals affect our disease risks, and also determine a person’s responses to drugs.
 Understanding these genetic nuances is key to deciphering people’s predispositions to certain diseases and designing effective treatments for these.
 A reference set of genetic variants highlighting uniqueness of the Indian population will lead to a better understanding of the nature of diseases.
 It will open doors to specific interventions essential for diverseethnic groups, thereby paving the way for more targeted and effective healthcare solutions.